 Global Guide Valuation: Based on the aforementioned company support, CECP uses the Global Guide criteria for determining which recipients to include when reporting corporate charitable community investment in the survey.
 Using the Global Guide requires survey respondents to assess whether to include grant recipients in a new way.
 This transition began in 2013.
 During the transition, 90% of companies reported that moving from our previous definition to the Global Guide criteria did not affect their total community investment number.
-For full details on the valuation guidance, please download The Global Guide to What Counts at http://cecp.co/global.
+For full details on the valuation guidance, please download The Global Guide to What Counts.